QUICK TRAIL FACTS

 - Sights: fields, farms, woods, streams, views

 The Hills to Sea Trail is a well-maintained and well-marked 47-mile-long walking path that starts in Unity and ends in Belfast.
 It pops briefly into Freedom, and passes through the towns of Montville, Knox, and Waldo.
-The Waldo County Trails Association has lots of info and fantastic maps—with details down to which parking lots are paved in the winter.
+There’s lots of good info and fantastic maps here—with details down to which parking lots are paved in the winter.

 There are many places to leave a car along the way (however, many of these spots are quite small, just big enough for one to three cars), so you don’t have to do it in one go.
 If you do want to attempt to walk the extent of it, it would take two to three days.
 The only issue is where to sleep; there are no obvious places to camp (that I’ve discovered so far), and you’re not allowed to pitch a tent anywhere on the trail.
 Much of the trail traverses private land that property owners have agreed to open to walkers.
 Trail organizers urge users to be respectful of the land.